Link: Apply now for the Alaska Airlines Visa® Business card

 Alaska Visa Business Card Annual Fee

-The Alaska Visa Business Card has an annual fee of $50 for the company and $25 per card.
-That means the annual fee is $75 if you have just one user on the account, which I’d consider to be very reasonable.
+The Alaska Visa Business Card has an annual fee of $70 for the company and $25 per card.
+That means the annual fee is $95 if you have just one user on the account, which I’d consider to be reasonable.

 Alaska Business Card Rewards Structure

-The Alaska Visa Business Card has a pretty straightforward rewards structure:
+The Alaska Visa Business Card has the following tiered rewards structure:

 - Earn 3x Mileage Plan miles per dollar spent directly with Alaska Airlines